Admirals

 Regulation & Safety

 Regulation is crucial for fund safety.
 Admirals is regulated by CySEC, FCA, ASIC (Tier 1), while City Index holds licenses from FCA (Tier 1).
 Admirals scores 9/10 and City Index scores 8.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Admirals shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+City Index shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research